 Doctor shopping is when a person goes to multiple physicians looking for medications or trying to get a diagnosis that will help win a disability claim.
 However, it is not unusual for people with somatic symptom disorders to see multiple physicians over a course of several years in an effort to get a correct diagnosis or for treatment for their symptoms.
 This is not doctor shopping, but the SSA may interpret it as such.
 Make sure that you try and stay with one doctor as much as you can.
 Consistent treatment and a strong doctor-patient relationship is an important factor in winning your claim.

 Whether you can get disability benefits from Social Security depends on whether Social Security accepts that you have a somatic symptom disorder and the severity of your condition.
 The agency will assess whether you meet the official disability listing for somatic symptom or a related disorder or whether your functional capacity is so low that you can't work.

-Social Security updated its disability listing for somatic symptom and related disorders significantly in 2017.
-The new listing, listing 12.07, requires one of the following to be present:
+Social Security's disability listing for somatic symptom disorder is listing 12.07.
+It requires one of the following to be present: